-Overview of Confluent platform’s enterprise features
+Overview of Confluent platform enterprise features

 Confluent for Kubernetes.
 Confluent for Kubernetes is a Kubernetes operator.
 Kubernetes operators extend the orchestration capabilities of Kubernetes by providing the unique features and requirements for a specific platform application.
 For Confluent Platform, this includes greatly simplifying the deployment process of Kafka on Kubernetes and automating typical infrastructure lifecycle tasks.

-Confluent connectors to Kafka.
+Kafka Connect Connectors.
 Connectors use the Kafka Connect API to connect Kafka to other systems such as databases, key-value stores, search indexes, and file systems.
 Confluent Hub has downloadable connectors for the most popular data sources and sinks, including fully tested and supported versions of these connectors with Confluent Platform.
 More details can be found here.

 Self- balancing clusters.
 Provides automated load balancing, failure detection and self-healing.
-It provides support for adding or decommissioning brokers as needed, with no manual tuning.
+It also provides support for adding or decommissioning brokers as needed, with no manual tuning.

 Confluent cluster linking.
 Directly connects clusters together and mirrors topics from one cluster to another over a link bridge.
 Cluster linking simplifies setup of multi-datacenter, multi-cluster, and hybrid cloud deployments.

 Confluent auto data balancer.
-Monitors your cluster for the number of brokers, the size of partitions, number of partitions, and the number of leaders within the cluster.
+Monitors your cluster for the number of brokers, the size of partitions, the number of partitions, and the number of leaders within the cluster.
 It allows you to shift data to create an even workload across your cluster, while throttling rebalance traffic to minimize the effect on production workloads while rebalancing.